alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 As distinct communities of practice develop and emerge, we would expect standards and best practices to evolve to help with both the identification and evaluation of evidence.
 Subsequently, this would help support the development of trustworthy assurance in domains such as digital mental healthcare because specific types of claims or evidence would be recognised as more reliable forms of evidence-based assurance.

 It should be noted, however, that regulators and developers are not starting with a blank slate.
-There are many relevant standards that exist today, and new standards are emerging to support the procedure of constructing a trustworthy assurance case.[^aistandardshub] We will consider some of these standards in section 3.
+There are many relevant standards that exist today, and new standards are emerging to support the procedure of constructing a trustworthy assurance case.[^aistandardshub] We will consider some of these standards in [Chapter 3](chapter-3.md).

 [^aistandardshub]: The AI Standards Hub, for example, serves an observatory of relevant standards for AI technologies (see [https://aistandardshub.org](https://aistandardshub.org)).

 ## Argument Patterns
 ### Claims as Reasons

-Trustworthy assurance is a process of giving and justifying claims about choices made during the design, development, and deployment of a digital mental health technology.
+Trustworthy assurance is a process of giving and justifying claims about choices made during the design, development, and deployment of DMHTs.
 These claims can be viewed as a series of *reasons* for why a particular decision was made.

 To see why, let’s assume that an organisation is in the process of procuring an AI-enabled chatbot to provide therapeutic support to service members returning from deployment.[^ptsd] As this technology is new and relatively untested, the organisation has a series of questions for the developers: